alex431/Web-Portfolio/README.md

 ## Current Implemented Features
 *  Calculate and display data based on an external factor
-    - Located within the calendar-container on the home.html page
+    - Located within the calendar_container on the home.html page
     - Used a combination of esm and vanilla javascript to write two functions
         * The first function determines if the current day is on or passes a specific hardcoded day
         * The second function calculates the number of days remaining between the current or selected day and the specific hardcoded day.
 Then, it displays the number of remaining days in the 'coundown-display'
     - Used my birthday as the specific hardcoded day
 *  Retrieve data from a third-party API and use it to display something within your app
-    - Located within the apod-container on the home.html page
+    - Located within the apod_container on the home.html page
     - Utilized API key and stored it in an .env file
     - Fetches data from the Astromomy Picture of the Day or APOD's API
         * Occasionally, there will be video as opposed to an image.